luismayta/emacs.d/README.md

 ## Trademarks

 All other trademarks referenced herein are the property of their respective owners.

+## License

+The code and styles are licensed under the LGPL-3.0 license [See project license.](LICENSE).

 ## Don't forget to 🌟 Star 🌟 the repo if you like emacs.d